 How To Freeze Milk

-The best way to freeze milk is to do so quickly and in a freezer-safe container that allows enough room for the milk to expand as it freezes.
+The best way to freeze milk is quickly and in airtight, freezer-safe containers that allow enough room for the milk to expand as it freezes.

-Be sure to leave a couple of inches of headspace in the freezer-safe container to allow the milk to expand without cracking or splitting.
+Be sure to leave a couple of inches of headspace in each freezer-safe container to allow the milk to expand without cracking or splitting.

-This means you should remove about a cup or so of the milk leaving a couple of inches of “empty” space in the container before freezing.
+This means you should remove about 1 cup or so of the milk, leaving a couple of inches of “empty” space in the container before freezing.

-You can freeze milk in its original plastic container but if it is in a cardboard carton or glass container, you should transfer the milk to a freezer-safe container prior to freezing.
+You can freeze milk in its original plastic container, but if it is in a cardboard carton or glass container, you should transfer it to a freezer-safe container prior to freezing.

-If you don’t consume a lot of milk at once, you may consider freezing in smaller portions for baking or even ice cube trays to use in smoothies.
+If you don’t consume a lot of milk at once, you may consider freezing it in smaller portions for baking or even using ice cube trays for smoothies.

 Can You Freeze Milk About To Expire?

-Yes, you can freeze milk about to expire but the quality may not be as good as fresher milk.
+Yes, you can freeze milk that is about to expire, but the quality may not be as good as fresher milk.

-When I freeze milk close to its expiration date, I always write on the carton the date I froze so I how quickly I need to use the milk once thawed.
+When I freeze milk close to its expiration date, I always write the date I froze it on the carton so I know how quickly I need to use it once it’s defrosted.

 According to the USDA, milk will retain its best quality if used within about 3 months.